aisingapore/PeekingDuck/docs/source/training_pipeline/01_getting_started/index.rst

               <https://www.nvidia.com/download/index.aspx>`_
             - `WSL2 <https://learn.microsoft.com/en-us/windows/wsl/install>`_
             - No need to install CUDA Toolkit and cuDNN at this stage.
-They are bundled with PyTorch when installed by pip, and will be installed via conda for TensorFlow.
+They are bundled with PyTorch when installed by pip and will be installed via conda for TensorFlow.

       **Install for CPU**